andreea1110/ebola-project/lab_book.md

 if the clock rate is very constrained, so is the tree height.

 Use the same priors for all our origin analyses (especially site model and clock rate).
+For migration rate, use the default parameter (except if they are very informative about something wrong)

-Try to use only the first 50 sequences with the 4 locations SCOTTI and and birth death model should run approximately for the same amount of time, and a reasonable one with the first 50 sequences birth death model with 50 sequences: should take 2-3 days
+Try to use only the first 50 sequences with the 4 locations SCOTTI and and birth death model should run approximately for the same amount of time, and a reasonable one with the first 50 sequences

+**Birth-Death Model**
+with 50 sequences: should take 2-3 days even more differential equations to evaluate than MASCOT --> even slowler

-The more parameters to infer, the more time proposed distribution has to be accepted to carry on But if it is often rejected, you explore way more states than what actually appears on your log file If the model is more complex, it is more likely we end up at places where the likelihood is very low
+The more parameters to infer, the more time it takes. proposed distribution has to be accepted to carry on But if it is often rejected, you explore way more states than what actually appears on your log file If the model is more complex, it is more likely we end up at places where the likelihood is very low

 If we have 100 parameters and update all of them as the same time, after a million steps we have only updated all of them 10'000 times.
 Compare our posterior probabilities

+Launch the 4 analyses with 50 sequences on the longest queue of the cluster